appcelerator/acs-android-sdk/README.md

 </ul>

 <p>Your application can invoke any of these actions simply by setting specifically named fields in
 the notification's JSON payload.
-First, you must register the default notification recevier in the
+First, you must register the default notification receiver in the
 <code>&lt;application&gt;</code> section of your project's AndroidManifest.xml file, as shown below.</p>

 <pre class="prettyprint">